SightSync/.github/profile/README.md

 We've built SightSync using the following state-of-the-art open-source models:

 1. Zephyr: For understanding live environment scene structure at scale.
-The Linguistic-Landmarks Model (LLM) allows us to make sense of spatial data, an essential feature for our cause 🔍
+The model (LLM) allows us to make sense of what the user is asking for, an essential feature for our cause 🔍

-2. Whisper: To convert spoken language into text format (STT) 🎤
+2. Distil-whisper: To convert spoken language into text format (STT) 🎤

 3. FastPitch: For converting text description into voice(TTS) 🎧